 Americans are living longer than ever before.
 The human life expectancy is increasing and barring unforeseen circumstances, we can expect to live to a ripe old age-that is a ripe old calendar age.
 Though our life expectancy has increased, the quality of our lives and our health has not.
-The United States continues to be one of the unhealthiest nations in the developed world.
+The United States continues to be one of the unhealthiest nations in the developed world, so having services around as an Idaho hospital is essential to treat the young and old people that need it.

 Most of us do not want to live to be 90 if the last 30 years are filled with illness, disability, and dependence of family and nursing homes.
 We want to be able to play golf, take long walks and enjoy our families.
 We want those extra years to be quality years.
 Longer lives do not mean much if they are not active lives.
 The quality of those years will largely be dictated by the choices we make in the preceding years, choices designed to stave off the aging process.